github/gov-takedowns/README.md

 We do not accept Pull Requests in this repository because the notices we post are verbatim from the notifying government.

-Please note that this project is released with a [Contributor Code of Conduct](https://github.com/github/site-policy-internal/blob/master/CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-Please see this repo's [Contributing Guidelines](https://github.com/github/site-policy-internal/blob/master/CONTRIBUTING.md) for more information.